vuejs/v2.vuejs.org/src/guide/render-function.md

 Vue.component('my-component', {
   functional: true,
   // To compensate for the lack of an instance,
-  // we are now provided a 2nd options argument.
+  // we are now provided a 2nd context argument.
-  render: function (createElement, options) {
+  render: function (createElement, context) {
     // ...
   },
   // Props are optional